jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 Opens the chat window.
 Text entered is sent to all connected Clients.
 If a new chat message arrives and the Chat dialogue is not already open, it will open automatically for all Clients.
+See Settings to optionally turn on a sound alert for when someone joins or when receiving a new chat message.

 ## Connect/disconnect button